ngoqbrian/visualization/02_activities/assignments/figure2.md

     For general public - raise awareness of fire risks and the types

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+    I chose features that would only be specifically required for this visualization and exlcuded the others.

     > What ‘underwater labour’ contributed to your final data visualization product?
     For this visualization, it was primarily done with SQL Querying, and exporting the data to Excel for visualization.
 From there, I completed the visualization with best practices.